loafoflead/larutan/README.md

 # Building

-In order to build LARUTAN you will need the C3 compiler, which can be found on the [https://c3-lang.org/install-c3/prebuilt-binaries/](c3 website).
+In order to build LARUTAN you will need the C3 compiler, which can be found on the [c3 website](https://c3-lang.org/install-c3/prebuilt-binaries/).
 Follow that tutorial and once you have the compiler installed (no worries if its in the same directory as the project, that may make things easier, especially if you get a problem with finding the standard library).

-You will also need raylib 5.0, which can be found on the [https://raylib.com](raylib) website, although I reccommend finding the binaries in the [https://github.com/raysan5/raylib/releases](github releases page) and installing them in the same directory as this folder.
+You will also need raylib 5.0, which can be found on the [raylib](https://raylib.com) website, although I reccommend finding the binaries in the [github releases page](https://github.com/raysan5/raylib/releases) and installing them in the same directory as this folder.
 My file structure looks like this:

 ```
 *-- larutan